AlexanderWangY/AlexanderWangY/README.md

 ### Visitor Count ⬆️⬆️⬆️

 ## About me
+Hey there! 👋

-Hello!!!
-I'm Alexander Wang 👋!
-I'm a student at University of Florida studying Computer Science.
-My interests include motorcycling 🏍️, learning languages ✍️, gaming 🎮, and last bust certainly not least...
-PROGRAMMING 🖥️⌨️🥳.
+I'm Alexander Wang and I currently attend the University of Florida 🟧🟦 as a Computer Science major.
+I enjoy riding motorcycles 🏍️, learning languages ✨, playing video games 🎮, and last but not least...
+PROGRAMMING! 💻

+I'm currently working on super duper cool projects!
+Some of which are open source.
+Reach out if you want to help!

+GO GATORS! 🐊

 ## Technical Interests
 - Computer Vision/Image Processing 📷